Informal Proceedings Stop

 Distribution Powers Are Frozen

 This is the most immediate practical consequence.
 Once the personal representative receives notice that a supervised administration petition has been filed, they cannot distribute any estate assets.
-Period.
-The court must decide first whether supervision is warranted.
+The court must decide first whether court oversight is warranted.

 After he has received notice of the filing of a petition for supervised administration, a personal representative who has been appointed previously shall not exercise his power to distribute any estate.
 The filing of the petition does not affect his other powers and duties unless the court restricts the exercise of any of them pending full hearing on the petition.

-A.R.S. § 14-3503(C)Other powers, like paying creditors, managing property, or handling routine estate business, remain intact unless the court specifically restricts them.
+A.R.S. § 14-3503(C)Other powers remain intact unless the court restricts them.
+The personal representative can still pay creditors, manage property, or handle routine estate business.
 The petition itself does not remove the personal representative from office.
-It simply triggers a pause on distributions until the court has a chance to evaluate the situation.
+It triggers a pause on distributions until the court has a chance to evaluate the situation.